 Use the status and date filters to narrow down the list of results.

 Expire audit log entries

-On large instances, lots of audit logs can build up over time impacting your Jira database performance and clogging up your disk space.
-You can configure your audit log to delete such entries regularly.
-For more info, see Expire audit log items.
+On large instances, audit logs can build up over time and impact your Jira database performance by clogging up your disk space.
+To prevent that, we recommend configuring your audit log to delete audit log items regularly.
+Learn more about expiring audit log items